Loading lesson…

 The big idea: data is just recorded facts, and once something is recorded, machines can study it.
 You are both a consumer of data and a producer of it, every minute of every day.

-What is the core idea behind "What Is Data, Anyway?"?
+What is the main idea of "What Is Data, Anyway?"?

-Which best describes the scope of "What Is Data, Anyway?"?
+Which concept is most central to "What Is Data, Anyway?"?